-When you gather evidence and prepare your statement keep in mind that you need to respond to the claim being made by the other party.
+As a respondent it is important to gather evidence and prepare your statement.
+Keep in mind that you need to respond to the claim being made by the other party.
 Has evidence been provided to justify the claim?
 Do you have evidence to dispute the claim?
 Are there other issues that need to be taken into account?
 What decision do you want the Tribunal to make to resolve the dispute?

 Be aware the Tribunal has limited time to deal with each hearing and may not have time to read a lengthy statement.
-If you have a long statement with detailed information it is helpful to number the paragraphs so you can refer to them easily.
+If you have a long statement number the paragraphs so you can refer to them easily.
 It is also useful to list and number any attached evidence.